 One way in which the original connection terms could be made to prevail is for the Distributor to take an interest in the land upon which the connection is provided.
 One way this could happen is through an easement (a right to use another’s property for a specific purpose).
 Such an easement could contain an obligation on the owner of the property not to dispose of any interest in the land or part with or share occupation of the land without having first procured a new connection agreement (which would be on the same terms as the original agreement) from the person to whom the interest is transferred.
 This could be coupled with a restriction noted in the relevant property deeds prohibiting the Land Registrar from registering any transfer of the property without first having received a certificate from, for example the DNO’s Company Solicitor or Secretary confirming that the new connection agreement has been signed.
 This is a recognised method of ensuring that positive obligations run with land, however it is time consuming and expensive to implement.

 The proposer of DCP 181 believes that a more efficient way of achieving the same outcome is to provide within the NTC that the terms of the original bi-lateral connection agreement will bind on change of ownership or occupation, until varied.
-Although existing terms can be imposed, this CP does not prevent the incumbent customer from seeking to vary them.
+Although existing terms would be imposed, this CP does not prevent the incumbent customer from seeking to vary them.

 The Electricity Act provides for the making of a new connection at s16.
 Whilst s21 allows the Distributor to require the person requesting the connection to accept certain restrictions and terms and conditions.
 However, s16 (4) provides that any reference in s16-23 to making a connection shall include a reference to maintaining a connection.
 In previous industry groups this has been interpreted, and legal advice has supported, that this means that on change of ownership the rights to capacity are maintained.
 Thus the need to apply for capacity (a “new” connection) every time there is a change of ownership or occupation is removed.